 Bole Hill and Dennis Knoll snare sites, set in active Mountain Hare territory.
-Snares re-set on moorland at Dennis Knoll early Feb 2018.
+Snares re-set on moorland at Dennis Knoll spring 2018.

 Ladybower snare sites, again in active badger territory.
-Clear as of Feb 2018 but this could change.
+Resnared summer 2018.

 Stanage Lodge snare site, again close to an active badger sett.
-Re-set in Nov 2017 but clear early Feb 2018.
+Re-set summer 2018 with new infrastructure around the Lodge.
 Snares in rhodedendrons and on open moorland.
 High risk to runners and dogs.

-Wyming Brook snare site, just meters from the SSSI Nature Reserve:
+Wyming Brook snare site, just meters from the SSSI Nature Reserve.
+Repeatedly snared.

 Yet another Bamford snare site on active badger territory.
 Briefly resnared in Jan 2018 but clear as of early Feb 2018.

 LARGE MAMMAL TRAPS:

 Stanage trap, in the immediate vicinity of active badger territory.
 Disappeared early 2018 but may have been relocated.

 Rivelin Valley traps, in the vicinity of badger latrines.
 Removed or relocated Nov 2017:

 Wyming Brook traps, in the immediate vicinity of the SSSI Nature Reserve.
 Disappeared late 2017/early 2018 but may have been relocated.

 Fulwood badger trap, in an area of documented badger persecution.
 Disappeared late 2017 but may have been relocated.